Empornium/Luminance/README.md

 -------

 -   0.5 - First version suitable for peer review and general publication.
--   0.6 - All display code rended via TWIG templates.
+-   0.6 - All database accesses via ORM/PDO.
--   0.7 - All database accesses via ORM/PDO.
+-   0.7 - All display code rendered via TWIG templates.
 -   0.8 - TBD
 -   0.9 - TBD
 -   1.0 - Stable version that can be painlessly deployed.